JoaoGuimaraes22/2020-Todo/README.md

 ## NOTES

+- **What I use when developing currently:**
+  - Windows 10 Laptop;
+  - Visual Studio for .NET applications;
+  - PyCharm fo pyhton developing;
+  - Visual Studio Code for basically any other language that I currently use;
+  - For Visual Studio Extensions, I use:
+    - Auto Rename Tag;
+    - ES7 React/Redux/React-Native/JS snippets;
+    - Live Sass Compiler;
+    - Live Server;
+    - Material Icon Theme;
+    - Material Theme - Ocean High Contrast;
+    - Prettier;
+    - SQL Server (mssql);
+    - Sublime Importer;

-- For Redux (with React -> assuming you already know React):
+- **Redux (with React -> assuming you already know React):**
   - Npm install `redux` and `react-redux`;
   - Create reducers folder, with an index.js where you import all the reducers you create (reducers handle your global state altering in your application);
   - Create reducers, for example, by using a function and giving it conditional statements to alter `state`, ex: `function counterReducer(state = x, action){if(action.type == "INCREMENT"){return state++}}`;